protontypes/open-sustainable-technology/CONTRIBUTING.md

 ## What criteria must a project meet to be listed?
 * The project must comply as closely as possible with the [guideline](#guideline).
+* The projects must be activly be used or developed at the time of listing.
 * You need to show that others beyond the project's main developers are using the project.
 Good indicators are issues or pull requests from external users.
 * Your project should be structured and documented in such a way that it can be reused and extended by others.
 * Larger parts of the project are published under an [open source license](https://choosealicense.com/).